 If a natural friendship develops that can be great, but if you are unprofessional with a lot of your clients your reputation as a professional Personal Trainer could get tarnished.

 Professionalism is key in the fitness industry, especially as a Personal Trainer, as many of our clients confide in us and share things about their lives that is unrelated to their workout session.
-As a Personal Trainer, you will challenge you clients, sometimes to breaking point and you will see them in a vulnerable state, so keep these moments personal is essential to establishing a trusting relationship.
+As a Personal Trainer, you will challenge your clients; sometimes to breaking point.
+It is incredibly likely you will see them in a vulnerable state, so keeping these moments personal is essential to establishing a trusting relationship.